Brown University affirms its commitment to:

-Degree to which the conduct interfered with the staff's work performance
+Degree to which the conduct interfered with the staff member’s work performance

-Degree to which the conduct interfered with the staff's full enjoyment of the University
+Degree to which the conduct interfered with the staff members full participation in the University community

 Relationship between the alleged harasser and person or persons subjected to harassment

-Perception of the degree of conduct as welcomed or unwelcomed
+Perception of the conduct as welcomed or unwelcomed

-Director of Staff Diversity and University EEO/AA Officer: Brown has designated an employee who is responsible for accepting and coordinating complaints of unlawful discrimination or harassment by staff.
+The following office is responsible for accepting and coordinating complaints of unlawful discrimination or harassment of or by staff:

-Supervisors: Supervisors are responsible to take and report complaints from employees who feel they have been subjected to unlawful discrimination or harassment by staff.
-Supervisors must contact the Director of Staff Diversity and University EEO/AA Officer to report and process the complaint no later than the next business day.
+Supervisors: Supervisors are responsible to take and report complaints from employees who feel they have been subjected to unlawful discrimination or workplace harassment.
+Supervisors must report the complaint to OIED listed above no later than the next business day.